numalariamodeling/faculty-enrich-2022-examples/README.md

         In this example, the simulation will pick-up on Jan 1 of year 50._
      - `Serialized_Population_Path` in the example above takes only the first scenario of the burnin simulation (`ser_df["outpath"][0]`).
-       To match simulation tags and run number in pick up to those in burnin (when running multiple burnin scenarios in one experiment) then `Serialized_Population_Path` needs to be defined in ModBuilder to allow sweeping through the scenarios of the burnin experiment (instead of `cb.update_params`)
+       To match simulation tags and run number in pick up to those in burnin (when running multiple burnin scenarios in one experiment) then `Serialized_Population_Path` needs to be defined in ModBuilder to allow sweeping through the scenarios of the burnin experiment (**instead of `cb.update_params`**).
+You only need to do this if there is more than 1 burnin simulation in your experiment.

         ```py
         builder = ModBuilder.from_list([